-Information concerning the Company's common stock has been adjusted to give retroactive effect to the 5% stock dividend paid to Company stockholders on September 29, 2011.
-All per share amounts have been updated to reflect the retrospective effect of the stock dividends.
+Information concerning the Company's common stock has been adjusted to give retroactive effect to the 5% stock dividend paid to Company stockholders on September 28, 2012 and September 29, 2011.
+The dividends were recorded at par value of \$414 and \$378 since the Company did not have retained earnings at September 30, 2012 and 2011, respectively.
+All per share amounts and references to share amounts have been updated to reflect the retrospective effect of the stock dividends.